What is the main source of law authorising this entity form?

 Most Pty Ltd Companies are taxed at a flat rate of 30%.

-Smaller Pty Ltd Companies (“base rate entities”) are taxed at a lower rate, being 25% of its assessable income.
-Base rate entities must have an aggregated turnover of AUD$50M or less, with 80% or less of its income being passive income.
+Smaller Pty Ltd Companies ("base rate entities") are taxed at a lower rate, being 25% of its assessable income.
+Base rate entities must have an aggregated turnover of AU$50M or less, with 80% or less of its income being passive income.

 Summary of any specific matters, e.g. recent or prospective major legal developments

-No major legal developments are expected for the remainder of 2022 or early 2023.
+No major legal developments are expected for the remainder of 2025 or early 2026.